ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ```
 {: screen}

-### ibmcloud whcs acd flow-update (Update a persisted flow)
+### ibmcloud whcs acd flow-update
 {: #whcs-cli-flow-update-command}

-Using the specified flow ID, updates the persisted flow definition.
+Update a persisted flow.
+Using the specified flow ID, update the persisted flow definition.
 This is a complete replacement of the existing flow definition using the JSON object provided in the request body.

 ```sh
 ibmcloud whcs acd flow-update --id ID [--name NEW_NAME] [--description NEW_DESCRIPTION] [--published-date NEW_PUBLISHED_DATE] [--publish NEW_PUBLISH] [--version NEW_VERSION] [--cartridge-id NEW_CARTRIDGE_ID] [--annotator-flows NEW_ANNOTATOR_FLOWS]